onflow/cadence/docs/language.md

 ```

-The `continue` statement can be used to stop the current iteration of a loop and start the next iteration.
+In for-loops and while-loops, the `continue` statement can be used to stop the current iteration of a loop and start the next iteration.

 ```cadence,file=control-flow-continue.cdc
 var i = 0